archana-s/postcss-flexbox-tutorial/README.md

 * npm install postcss-flexbox
 * npm install autoprefixer
 * gulp process-css - This will process the src css files using the PostCSS plugins and deliver them to the dist directory.
+* View the index.html file to see the examples.